schorschii/Jabber4Linux/README.md

 Jabber4Linux is an unoffical Linux port of the [Cisco Jabber](https://www.cisco.com/c/en/us/products/unified-communications/jabber/index.html) application for macOS and Windows, written in pure Python.
 Warning: extremely experimental.
 Please note that the scope of this project is to emulate the softphone functionality compatible with Cisco CUCM.
 For chat/XMPP you can use other clients like Pidgin.

+Please note that this implementation does not support [OAuth](https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cucm/admin/12_5_1/featureConfig/cucm_b_feature-configuration-guide-1251/cucm_b_feature-configuration-guide-1251_chapter_0110100.html) since I don't have access to a CUCM server with OAuth enabled.
+OAuth is a more comfortable alternative to the client certificate negotiation via CAPF.
+If you can provide a test account for this to implement, please contact me.

 What it can:
 - server auto discovery via DNS SRV record `_cisco-uds._tcp`
 - getting user's device information via Cisco UDS REST API